gitaalekhyapaul/techjam-be/CONTRACT_ARCHITECTURE.md

 ---

-_This architecture represents a novel approach to creator economy monetization, combining the stability of stablecoins with the engagement of social tokens through a secure, efficient, and user-friendly system._
+_This architecture represents a novel approach to creator economy monetization, combining the stability of stablecoins with the engagement of social tokens through a secure, efficient, and user-friendly system.
+The integration of ERC-7710 delegations provides a seamless user experience while maintaining the highest standards of security and compliance._